 “We lost control,” Bomer’s Jamie says in the trailer.
 It’s clear he’s not just talking about the wheel on his car.

-Also starring in this installment of the series is Parisa Fitz-Henley as Jamie’s wife, Jessica Hecht as the woman who owns the property the car crash occurred on, and Eddie Martinez as a detective with a Marine past.
+Also starring in this instalment of the series is Parisa Fitz-Henley as Jamie’s wife, Jessica Hecht as the woman who owns the property the car crash occurred on, and Eddie Martinez as a detective with a Marine past.

 If there’s anyone who can get to the bottom of whatever happened with Nick and Jamie, it’s Ambrose.
 The troubled detective has plenty of experience dealing with the darker side of humanity and the awful things people sometimes do to each other.